Powerlearnproject/se-assignment-4-github-and-visual-studio-AMasokanalyst/README.md

 Introduction to Visual Studio:

 What is Visual Studio, and what are its key features?
 How does it differ from Visual Studio Code?

+Microsoft's Visual Studio is an IDE that is designed to be used with multiple programming languages and development tools.
+It is a complete suite of tools for creating applications that can be used on a variety of platforms, such as Windows, the web, mobile devices, and cloud computing.
+Visual studio code is also a product of microsoft, however it differs from visual studio in that it is a lightweight, open-source code editor that is highly expandable, enabling developers to add features and capabilities through extensions.
+It is designed to make coding quick and easy.

+Difference between visual studio and visual studio code

+Type:
+Visual Studio is a full-fledged IDE	while VS Code is a text editor (AKA Code editor).

+Platform:
+Visual Studio runs on Windows and Mac while	VS Code runs on Windows, Mac, and Linux.

+Size:
+Visual Studio is relatively large.
+You might have to download more than 40 GB on Windows and over 6 GB on Mac while	VS Code does not require more than 200 MB on any platform.

+Support:
+Visual Studio has built in support for C# and .NET, alongside several common languages apart from Java.
+VS Code supports JavaScript, Typescript, and Node JS out of the box.
+VS code also supports other programming languages – as long as there’s an extension(s) for that.

+Pricing:
+Visual Studio Community Edition is free, but the professional and enterprise editions code $45 and $250 per month respectively.
+VS Code is free.
+Most of the extensions are also free but there are freemium ones

+Extensions:
+Visual Studio does not have as many extensions as VS Code.
+VS Code has numerous professionally and curated extensions for various purposes

 Integrating GitHub with Visual Studio:

 Describe the steps to integrate a GitHub repository with Visual Studio.
 How does this integration enhance the development workflow?